AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 Toolbars
 --------

 HexEdit 3.5 moved to shaded toolbars (see #define SHADED_TOOLBARS) with separate cold/hot/disabled images.
-There are 4 toolbars (toolbar, editbar, nacbar and formtbar), plus 2 extra toolbars (operations and misc).
+There are 4 toolbars (toolbar, editbar, navbar and formtbar), plus 2 extra toolbars (operations and misc).
 Note that the "old toolbar" (mainbar.bmp) has finally been retired.

 The shaded images are used using the new overload to CBCGToolbar::LoadToolbar (and AddToolBarForImageCollection), which has the following idiosynchrasies: